lloyd-ong/lloyd-ong/README.md

 📬 Let's Connect!
 -----------------

-I’m always open to discussing data analytics, machine learning, and business insights.
-Feel free to reach out via:
+ I’m always open to discussing data analytics, machine learning, or how data can drive business success.

 Looking forward to connecting with you!